-(b) Participants acknowledge and accept that the e-Hub will reject Messages that exceed the 1-MB-limits prescribed in clause 5.8(a).
-AEMO must use reasonable endeavours to ensure that the e-Hub rejects Messages which exceed the limits prescribed in clause 5.8(a)1MB with an Event Code (ase:Code) of "6", i.e. "Message too big".
+(a) Participants acknowledge and accept that the e-Hub will reject Messages that exceed the 1 MB limit.
+AEMO must use reasonable endeavours to ensure that the e-Hub rejects Messages which exceed 1MB with an Event Code (ase:Code) of "6", i.e. "Message too big".